Salcit Technologies

 India bears global burden of respiratory diseases

-Every third respiratory disease patient who dies or contributes to DALYs is from India 1
+Every respiratory disease patient who dies or contributes to DALYs is from India [1]

-Every sixth person with respiratory disease lives in India.
-2
+Person with a respiratory disease lives in India.[2]

 At 32%, India bears a disproportionately high burden of global DALYs from chronic respiratory diseases.
 COVID-19, together with “long COVID” (prolonged respiratory discomfort), and Tuberculosis (TB) have further contributed to the country’s respiratory burden, with limited healthcare resources for the increased number of patients.
 While timely diagnosis and treatment of respiratory diseases can save lives, screening and diagnostic services remain inaccessible and unaffordable for underserved areas and communities.
 Currently, most diagnostic services require specialist skills and fully functional laboratory facilities which makes them costly.
 In this scenario, it is essential to strengthen affordable mass-scale screening and diagnosis of respiratory diseases and initiate timely treatments.